How to find a job in Croatia: Guide for 2023

 There are many websites available where you can find a job.
 This is usually the fastest and the most comfortable method for seeking job applications.

 The available jobs are usually divided into separate categories depending on the branch of the business.
 Many sites also allow you to drill down with certain parameters to better focus your search.

-Here are some of the biggest job search portals in Croatia:
+Here are some of the biggest job search sites in Croatia:

 Moj Posao is the most popular job-seeking web portal in Croatia.
 People like to use it because it is intuitive, clear, and has many job offers in one place.
 The biggest companies in Croatia put their available job positions on Moj Posao.

 You can subscribe to their newsletter to get daily job offers according to your chosen parameters most relevant for your search, once you’ve registered a free account.
-This way you won’t have to visit the portal every day, and you’ll still be updated on the latest jobs best for you.
+This way, you won’t have to visit the site every day, and you’ll still be updated on the latest jobs best for you.

-The official HZZ web portal where you can find all the job applications is here.
+HZZ’s official website, where you can find all the job applications, is available here.

-You must apply at the office closest to your permanent address.
-The list of HZZ regional offices in Croatia can be found here.
-Find the regional office in your region and click on “ISPOSTAVE” to see where is the closest HZZ office you may visit.
+When applying to burza, you must apply at their administration office closest to your permanent address.
+A list of HZZ regional offices in Croatia can be found here.
+Find the regional office in your region and click on “ISPOSTAVE” to see the closest HZZ office you may visit.